 - Do you find yourself doing the same things as your parents have done without question?

 - Are you continuing to repeat the same mistakes as your parents?

 - Are you in a rut and don’t know how to change things?

-Sadly, and without question we repeat the patterns and habits our parents set out for us.
-Recognising our behaviour pattern is the key to change, but we must firstly be prepared to change the way we think and the way we react to things.
+Without question, we repeat the patterns and habits our parents set out for us.
+Recognising our behaviour pattern is the key to long-term change.
+We must also be prepared to change the way we think and the way we react to things.